kevinolega/callcentertrainingtips/6wel/bonus/entertainment.md

 Getting my own Nintendo Switch is the enemy.

-Buying a PlayStation or XBox is the enemy.
+Buying a PlayStation or Xbox is the enemy.

 Playing games is the enemy.